Welcome to the Poudre River Wiki!

 With its headwaters in the Rocky Mountains, the Cache la Poudre River flows 125 miles east through the Poudre Canyon and onto the plains.
 These locations provide outstanding recreational opportunities; from fishing and biking to hiking and rafting, the Poudre River corridor is a large part of the local "outdoors" mentality.
 In 1986, Congress designated 75 miles of the upper portion of the Poudre a Wild and Scenic River.
 A 45-mile section of the river from the mouth of Poudre Canyon to its confluence with the South Platte River was later designated a National Heritage Area.
 The commission that oversees the NHA is charged with interpretation, education, and preservation programs.

 The Cache la Poudre River Watershed is part of the South Platte River Watershed, which is part of the Platte River Watershed, which is part of the Missouri River Watershed and ultimately the Mississippi River Watershed.
 The larger context reminds us that we are all connected.

 This wiki has been created as a central source of information about the many aspects of the Cache la Poudre River, for the purpose of education.
 It is being developed and moderated by the Water Resources Archive at Colorado State University.
 To participate, click the "About" link at the bottom of the page.

 What Would You Like to Learn About the Cache la Poudre River?

 - Information about the agricultural uses to which the Poudre is put.

-- The various cities and towns, as well as companies in the Northern Colorado area, that use the Poudre River to provide drinking water, city irrigation needs, as well as other manufactured products.
+- The cities and towns, as well as other organizations in the Northern Colorado area, that use the Poudre River to provide drinking water, city irrigation needs, as well as other manufactured products.

 - The Poudre is used as a source of recreation - from fishing to rafting there are a variety of data and recreation-based companies that use and provide recreation on the river.